Bloomington Public Adjuster

 Heavy rains, lightning, and severe weather can damage roofs, siding, windows, and landscaping in unpredictable ways.

-Storm damage encompasses lightning strikes, rain infiltration, branch breakage, and foundation cracks—multiple perils that carriers often process as separate line items with conflicting causation.
+Storm damage encompasses lightning strikes, rain infiltration, branch breakage, and foundation cracks — multiple perils that carriers often process as separate line items with conflicting causation.
 We document all storm-related impacts in a single coherent scope of loss, negotiating ACV vs. RCV treatment.
 We ensure every compensable element is included and challenge depreciation assumptions specific to your policy.

 Roof Damage & Replacement

-Roofs on Bloomington's older homes wear faster due to hail, ice dams, and weather cycling.
+Roofs on Bloomington's older homes wear faster due to hail, ice dams, and Minnesota weather cycling.
 Carriers apply steep depreciation.

 Mold & Microbial Growth

-Minnesota's high humidity accelerates mold after water intrusion, with many carriers excluding mold coverage or citing "failure to mitigate" to deny claims.
+Minnesota's high summer humidity accelerates mold after water intrusion, with many carriers excluding mold coverage or citing "failure to mitigate" to deny claims.
 We document the causal link between covered losses and mold development, engaging certified experts to establish proper scope of loss.
 Supplemental claims often emerge as additional affected areas are identified post-inspection.

 Fire & Smoke Damage